richard-sebos/articles/QubesOS/TryingIt.md

 ---

-Today, years later, I’m writing this article not on a standard Linux distribution, but on **Qubes OS**.

----

 ## Qubes OS at a Glance

-Qubes OS bills itself as *“a reasonably secure operating system.”* That slogan sounds vague at first, but it’s also surprisingly accurate.
+Qubes OS bills itself as *“a reasonably secure operating system.”* At first, the slogan sounds vague, but it’s surprisingly accurate.
 Many articles and videos go further, calling it *the most secure Linux distribution*.
-That’s a bold claim given the existence of hardened and ephemeral Linux distros, but Qubes OS does offer something unique.
+That’s a bold claim, considering the existence of hardened or ephemeral Linux builds, but Qubes OS does something unique.

-At a high level, Qubes OS security is based on:
+At a high level, its security is based on **compartmentalization**:

-* **Hardware isolation**: It relies on CPUs with virtualization extensions (Intel VT-x/VT-d or AMD-V/AMD-Vi) to separate virtual machines at the hardware level.
+* **Hardware isolation**: It requires CPUs with virtualization extensions (Intel VT-x/VT-d or AMD-V/AMD-Vi) to enforce separation between virtual machines at the hardware level.
-* **Dom0 (Domain 0)**: When you log in, you enter dom0, a minimal and highly restricted domain.
-It runs the desktop and Qubes Manager but has no network access.
+* **dom0 (Domain 0)**: When you log in, you enter dom0, a minimal administrative domain that runs the desktop environment and window compositor.
+Importantly, dom0 has *no network access* and does not run everyday applications.
-* **Qubes (VMs)**: Applications and services run in isolated qubes (virtual machines).
+* **Qubes (VMs)**: Applications and services run inside isolated qubes (virtual machines).
 If one qube is compromised, others remain unaffected.
-* **Service qubes**: Networking is routed through specialized qubes like `sys-net` and `sys-firewall`, which restrict exposure and enforce separation.

-This approach can be a bit mind-bending at first, but in a good way.
-Qubes OS gives you a safe space to “do something dumb” when needed—without risking your entire system.
+* **Service qubes**: Networking, firewalls, and USB devices are handled by specialized qubes (`sys-net`, `sys-firewall`, `sys-usb`), so even device drivers are quarantined.

+This layered design feels unusual at first, but it’s liberating—you can make mistakes in one qube without risking the rest of your system.

 ---

 ## When a Qube Doesn’t Feel Like a VM

-At first, I assumed Qubes OS was just another hypervisor like Proxmox or QEMU.
-After all, everything in Qubes OS runs inside virtual machines.
-But there’s a key difference: when you launch an application in a qube, it feels like a native desktop app, not like working inside a separate VM window.
+Initially, I assumed Qubes OS was “just another hypervisor” like Proxmox or QEMU.
+After all, everything technically runs in virtual machines.
+But Qubes OS is different: when you launch an app in a qube, it appears as a normal desktop window—not inside a clunky VM console.

-This seamless integration is what sets Qubes OS apart.
-You can alt-tab between apps that technically live in different qubes, and file managers in separate qubes can interact in ways that don’t feel foreign.
-It gives you the security of virtualization with the usability of a single desktop.
+This seamless integration is what sets Qubes apart.
+You can alt-tab between apps from different qubes as if they were local, and the desktop file managers let you transfer data in controlled ways.
+It gives you the *security of virtualization* with the *usability of a single desktop*.

 ---

 ## Why Have Qubes?

-I like to think of qubes as the digital equivalent of firewall zones.
-Where a firewall filters network traffic, a qube isolates applications and workflows.
+I like to think of qubes as the digital equivalent of **firewall zones**—but not just for network traffic.
+Each qube isolates applications, workflows, and even identities.

-Here are some examples from my setup:
+For example, in my setup:

 * **Work Qube**: Used for writing and publishing tasks.
 * **Personal Qube**: Runs email via Thunderbird.
 * **Untrusted Qube**: A sandbox for scanning USB drives with ClamAV.

-Each qube feels like a standalone environment.
-Switching between windows is natural.
-There’s a slight delay when launching a new qube, especially on older hardware, but once it’s running, the experience feels fluid.
+Each qube feels like a dedicated environment.
+Launch times are slightly longer on older hardware, but once running, apps behave as if they were native.
+Disposable VMs (DispVMs) are especially powerful: you can open a file or browse the web in a temporary qube that vanishes the moment you close it, leaving no residual data.

 ---

 ## The Downsides

-After just two days of use, the downsides haven’t been dealbreakers, but they are worth mentioning.
+After just a few days of use, the downsides haven’t been dealbreakers, but they are noticeable.

-The first surprise came right after installation: when I plugged in a USB mouse, Qubes OS asked if I wanted to grant it access to dom0.
-It reminded me of Windows Vista’s constant security prompts.
-The reason is `sys-usb`, a dedicated USB qube that isolates devices like mice and thumb drives.
-It adds friction, but in exchange, external devices are treated as untrusted by default.
+The first surprise came after installation: plugging in a USB mouse triggered a prompt asking if I wanted to assign it to dom0.
+At first, it felt like Windows Vista’s constant UAC prompts.
+But unlike Vista, this is deliberate—Qubes treats *all* USB devices as untrusted, routing them through a dedicated `sys-usb` qube to contain potential threats.

 Other challenges include:

-* **Clipboard sharing**: Copy and paste between qubes works only if you configure rules.
+* **Clipboard sharing**: Copy/paste between qubes requires explicit shortcuts or policies.
-* **App startup delays**: If a qube isn’t running, opening an app takes longer.
+* **App startup delays**: Opening an app in a powered-down qube takes extra seconds.
-* **Browser separation**: Each qube has its own Firefox profile, including bookmarks.
-Great for security, slightly annoying for convenience.
+* **Browser separation**: Each qube has its own Firefox profile and bookmarks.
+Great for security, slightly inconvenient for cross-qube workflow.

-These inconveniences are trade-offs, but they reinforce the philosophy of isolation and intentionality.
+These inconveniences are by design.
+They slow you down just enough to ask: *is this action safe, and do I really want to connect these environments?*

 ---

 ## Who Is Qubes OS For?

-Qubes OS isn’t aimed at the average user.
-Its target audience is journalists, activists, and cybersecurity professionals—people who need strong isolation guarantees and who don’t mind some friction in exchange for security.
+Qubes OS is not meant for the average home user.
+Its primary audience is journalists, activists, researchers, and cybersecurity professionals—anyone who needs strong isolation guarantees and doesn’t mind a little friction in exchange for security.

-It installs with disk encryption by default and supports easy creation, cloning, backup, and deletion of qubes.
-This makes it possible to spin up a qube for a specific task, do what is need, and then destroy it afterward, leaving not foot print.

-VPN integration is simple too: I was able to drop in an OpenVPN config and route an entire qube through it.
-While the system supports certain providers out of the box, manual configuration works fine for others.
+Some standout features:

+* **Full-disk encryption** is enabled by default.
+* **Qube management** is straightforward: you can create, clone, back up, and delete qubes with a few clicks.
+* **Disposable qubes** let you open risky files or websites and then discard the entire environment.
+* **VPN and Tor integration**: You can route traffic from a qube through OpenVPN, WireGuard, or Whonix templates for anonymous browsing.
+* **Split workflows**: Features like split-GPG let you keep private keys in one qube while using them from another, minimizing exposure.

+In other words, Qubes OS is designed for people who live with a high threat model—or who simply want maximum control over digital trust boundaries.

 ---

 ## Final Thoughts

-I expected the security model to be the wow factor of Qubes OS, and while it is impressive, what surprised me most was how seamless the user experience felt.
-Application windows from different qubes coexist naturally on the same desktop, creating the illusion of a single environment.
+I expected Qubes OS’s security model to be the standout feature, and it is.
+But what surprised me most was the seamless user experience: application windows from different qubes coexist naturally on one desktop, creating the illusion of a single environment.

-Yes, copy-and-paste restrictions and startup delays take some adjustment, but they also encourage me to pause and think: *what is the security risk here, and what am I willing to allow?* That mindfulness seems part of the design.
+Yes, the restrictions—like copy/paste limits and startup delays—take adjustment.
+But they also encourage intentionality.
+Each action makes you pause and consider: *what’s the risk here, and what am I willing to allow?*

+In that sense, Qubes OS is not just a technical system, but a mindset.
+It trains you to think in compartments, much like a well-designed network or physical security model.

-Qubes OS truly lives up to its motto: it is *“a reasonably secure operating system”*—and in today’s threat landscape, that’s a lot to say.
+Qubes OS truly lives up to its motto: it is *“a reasonably secure operating system.”* And in today’s threat landscape, that’s saying a lot.